mi-luo/MWLN/README.md

 ## Contact
-For MWLN bug reports and feature requests, and feel free to ask questions and engage in discussions!
+For MSLN bug reports and feature requests, and feel free to ask questions and engage in discussions!